-House Passes Kelly Legislation to Hold Government Accountable with Bipartisan Support
+House Passes Bipartisan Kelly Legislation to Hold Government Accountable

 WASHINGTON — Representative Mike Kelly (R-PA) delivered remarks on the floor of the House of Representatives today in support of the Government Employee Accountability Act, which he introduced on June 28, 2013, and which the House passed this evening by a bipartisan vote of 239-176 as part of H.R.
 2879, the Stop Government Abuse Act.
 The legislation gives all federal agencies the mechanisms necessary for agency heads to effectively deal with delinquent Senior Executive Service (SES) employees, including the ability to conduct “investigative leave without pay” and to carry out immediate termination.